troglobit/inadyn/README.md

 > \([0-9a-f:]\+\).*/\1/p' | head -n 1`

 Sometimes the default `checkip-server` for a DDNS provider can be slow to respond, even time out.
-In-a-dyn support overriding the provider's default with a custom one, or a custom command.
-The easiest way to change it is to set `checkip-server = default` in you provider config, triggering In-a-dyn to use the default `http://ifconfig.me/ip`, which also is the default for any custom DDNS configuration.
+In-a-Dyn support overriding the provider's default with a custom one, or a custom command.
+The easiest way to change it is to set `checkip-server = default` in you provider config, triggering In-a-Dyn to use the default `http://ifconfig.me/ip`, which also is the default for any custom DDNS configuration.
 See the man pages, or the below section, for more information.